maayanbuzaglo/PacmanGame/README.md

-This project is a kind of a pacman game, and like any pacman game, there are fruits that need to be eaten by the Pacmans.\
+This project is a kind of a pacman game, and like any pacman game, there are fruits that need to be eaten by the pacmans.\
 But what distinguishes this game is that the game background is a map that represents a real map which you can find on https://www.google.com/earth/.

 (The game background map)